 Plant-based foods contain a vast amount of antioxidants to reduce oxidative stress.
 Some key foods I recommend including in an overall plant-heavy diet are berries such as barberries, a source of the antioxidant berberine; broccoli seed sprouts, a source of sulforaphane; and green tea, a source of polyphenols.
 For a potent antioxidant fix, I also recommend juicing turmeric and ginger roots and drinking them daily.
 You should also avoid or scale way back on ultra-processed vegetable and seed oils (sunflower oil, palm oil, peanut oil, safflower oil, and soybean oil), saturated fat, sugar, and processed foods.
 These items are pro-inflammatory and can burden the mitochondria, impairing their function and role in autophagy.

 Regular aerobic exercise improves delivery of oxygen and nutrients to your cells by increasing blood flow to your vital organs.
 It also improves the transport of packaged and degraded inflammatory metabolites and waste by-products.
-Improving oxygenation has positive effects on autophagy and can also be accomplished by hyperbaric oxygen therapy (HBOT).
-HBOT helps wounds heal in part due to its regulation of autophagy.
-HBOT has also been shown to improve neurogenesis and decrease inflammation.
+Improving oxygenation has positive effects on autophagy1 and can also be accomplished by hyperbaric oxygen therapy (HBOT).
+HBOT helps wounds heal2 in part due to its regulation of autophagy.
+HBOT has also been shown to improve neurogenesis3 and decrease inflammation.
 An additional method of improving oxygenation and perfusion is compression technology equipment.

 The glymphatic system and autophagy are highly active during sleep.
 They work synergistically to improve the health and functioning of your brain.
 We should all work hard to respect the circadian nature of our brains and our bodies as this will help improve quality of sleep.
 It can be simple but requires motivation and dedication.
 Go to bed at the same time each night and wake at the same time each morning.
 Get outside in the morning for a dose of natural light.
 Eat at regular mealtimes and exercise at similar times each day.
 The use of melatonin 30 minutes prior to bedtime can also be helpful, and recent research supports this hormone's neuroprotective role.